Domkcwis/simple_shell/README.md

 Example:
 ```
-$ echo "echo 'holberton' #this will be ignored!" | ./sodash
+$ echo "echo 'main' #this will be ignored!" | ./sodash
 'main'
 ```